 Meanwhile, many of our members do earn a living here at Earthaven, often with various part-time incomes.
-For example, one of our members has three Earthaven-based income sources: woodworking, selling books (in another member’s business), and counseling.

 A number of Earthaven members make their living by teaching classes on various aspects of natural and community living, and by offering consulting services.
 The skills these experienced and visionary teachers brought to Earthaven are part of what makes Earthaven the success it is today.
 Nationally recognized, most of these teachers offer their services both at Earthaven and at other locations.